flare-foundation/attestation-client/deployment/README.md

 ## Updating Credentials and Configurations

-Once Attestation Suite is installed you can change credentials as follows:
+Once Attestation Suite is installed, you can change credentials as follows:

-- stop the containers
+- Stop the containers:

 ``` bash
 ./stop-all.sh mainnet
 ```

-- carry out steps 1.4 and 1.5 on a secure machine and step 2.1 (copy `credentials.prepare` folder to the deployment machine).
+- Carry out steps 1.4 and 1.5 on a secure machine and step 2.1 (copy `credentials.prepare` folder to the deployment machine).

-- start all services
+- Start all services:

 ``` bash
 ./start-all.sh mainnet